401a, 403b, and 457b Plans

 Governmental vs. Non-Governmental Retirement Plans

-As I mentioned in the introduction, there is a huge difference in the plans depending on if you are a governmental (local, state or non-VA federal) or non-governmental employee.
+As I mentioned in the introduction, the plans are very different depending on whether you are a governmental (local, state, or non-VA federal) or non-governmental employee.

-If you are a non-governmental employee (that is, you work in a not-for-profit hospital), then you have some unpacking to do.
+If you are a non-governmental employee (that is, you work in a not-for-profit hospital), you have some unpacking.
 The rest of the blog is for you.
 But if you work for the government, your decision is pretty easy!

 Let’s get the Governmental physicians out of the way first.